-The named after the city DOC area on the Atlantic coast is located southeast of the Portuguese Capital Lisbon on Peninsula Península Setúbal in the central west in the area Península de Setúbal, The climate Here in the autumn is influenced by the influences of the Atlantic and especially by cool and very humid air currents from the Tejo river mouth.
+The DOC area named after the city on the Atlantic coast lies southeast of the Portuguese Capital Lisbon on the Península Setúbal peninsula in the central west in the area Península de Setúbal, The climate is characterized here in autumn by the influences of the Atlantic and above all by cool and very humid air currents from the Tagus estuary.
 The vines grow here on calcareous, sandy and clayey soils.
-After this port wine and Madeira is Portugal's third major dessert wine with a very old tradition.
-The French Sun King Louis XIV.
-(1638-1715) is said to have always demanded the liqueur wine from Setúbal for his festivities in Versailles.
-The English wine author Cyrus Redding (1785-1870) praised the wine in 1851 in his book A History and Description of Modern Wine.
-Around the year 1860, the wine was exported to three continents.
-In the same way as at Madeira He was loaded onto ships before being sold in barrels and transported twice over the equator.
-Such on the label with TVE ( Torna Viagem ) designated bottles from the period 1870 to 1890 store today in the cellars of the company Fonseca,
+After this port wine and Madeira is the third large dessert wine from Portugal with a very old tradition.
+The French sun king Louis XIV (1638-1715) is said to have always asked for the liqueur wine from Setúbal for its festivities in Versailles.
+The English wine author Cyrus Redding (1785-1870) commended wine in 1851 in his book "A History and Description of Modern Wine".
+Around 1860 the wine was exported to three continents.
+In the same way as with Madeira, it was loaded onto ships before being sold in barrels and transported twice over the equator.
+Such on the label with TVE ( Torna Viagem ) designated bottles from the period 1870 to 1890 are still stored in the company's cellars Fonseca,